If you’re looking for winter sun and varied terrain, a Gran Canaria cycling holiday is definitely one to consider.

 Tyres.
 Consider something wider than 25mm tyres – 28s or 32s are likely much more enjoyable as not all the road surfaces on the islands are silky smooth.

 For more cycling-focused tips for riding in Gran Canaria, read our tips for cycling in Tenerife.
 They’re focused on Tenerife but there’s lots in there that’s of general relevance.

 How to get to Gran Canaria?

 Gran Canaria is easily accessible from the UK, with regular flights to both Las Palmas and Maspalomas airports.
-Flight time is around 4-5 hours depending where you're coming from.
+Flight time is around 4 to 5 hours depending where you’re coming from.

 For visitors outside Europe, the best bet is to fly to Madrid or Barcelona and get a connecting flight.

 How big is Gran Canaria?